f-eighty7/ConsumeAPI/README.md

 No specific configuration or API keys are required to run this application.

 1. Clone this repository or download the source code.
-2. Open the solution file `Labb4_KonsumeraAPI.sln` in Visual Studio.
+2. Open the solution file `ConsumerAPI.sln` in Visual Studio.
 3. Build the solution.
 4. Run the application by pressing `F5` or clicking **Start**.